frontenddogma/css-optimization-basics/manuscript/operation.md

 Until we do more research and can properly, reliably document all the declarations and value ranges that are particularly slow, there’s no point in panicking and no point in blindly guessing what declarations and values should be avoided.

-There may not even be a point taking any action because, at the end of the day, we’ll still need to look at the cases in question: How important is the respective styling, and what’s the performance impact of its substitute?
+There may not even be a point taking any action because we’ll still need to look at the cases in question: How important is the respective styling, and what’s the performance impact of its substitute?
 In this case it seems advisable to flag declarations as a possible optimization source, but not to make it a priority until we have better data.

 ### Rule Hygiene

 We can have a big impact on performance by removing unused and unneeded CSS.
 This sort of hygiene is simple in theory—just get rid of what isn’t necessary—but a bit more tricky in practice.

 The trickiness lies in the fact that it’s often hard, if not impossible, to tell what rules truly aren’t needed.
-There are tools for this purpose, but it’s difficult to be certain of where styles are used, and often not feasible on the really large websites—sites so large that they have similarly looking marketing sites run by third parties that secretly hot-link the main site’s core style sheets.
+There are tools for this purpose, but it’s difficult to be certain of where styles are used, and often not feasible on the large websites—sites so large that they have similarly looking marketing sites run by third parties that secretly hot-link the main site’s core style sheets.
 On top of that, it’s difficult to automate the procedure.

 Here are some actions that help keep unused CSS in check: